nathangreene3/kmeans/README.md

 ## Point

 Point is an interface to implement k-means upon data.
-The provided data type is FPoint, a slice of float64s.
+The provided implementation is FPoint, a slice of float64s.

 ```go
 type Point interface {